offbynull/learn/Math/input/input.md

 >
 > `{kt} 135.795`

 Since decimal numbers also have a sign, vertical multiplication can't be used if either number is negative.
 Rather, integer multiplication needs to be used.
-Integer multiplication makes use to vertical multiplication but also accounts for the sign.
+Integer multiplication makes use of whole number vertical multiplication_WHOLE but also accounts for the sign.

 The way to perform this algorithm via code is as follows...